levch6/web-labs/web_lab6/walkthrough.md

 - Added a form to input "Tab Title" and "Tab Content".
 - Added a "Save to Server" button that sends the data to `server.php` via `fetch` (POST).
 - Includes a preview list of added tabs.
-- **Sync on Load**: The page now fetches existing tabs from the server when loaded, so you can see and append to the current list.
+- **Sync on Load**: The page now fetches existing tabs from the server when loaded.
+- **Delete All**: Added a red "Очистити всі дані" button to clear all tabs from the server (with confirmation).

 ### 6. Client Interface (`index2.html`)